JamesWhiteSnow/DSM/README.md

 ## Check List

+Readme File ✔

 Technical Report ✔

+Source Code ✔

-Data sets ✔
+Real/Synthetic Graph Data Sets ✔

-Codes ✔

-Readme File ✔

-## Codes
+## Source Code
 We will introduce how to reproduce the results of our experiments, where all parameters are set by their default values.

 1. Download the whole project.